 - how closely the cells match

-- what type of condition the patient has
+- what type of condition the person has

-- the type and dosage of chemotherapy or radiation therapy used before transplant
+- the type and dosage of chemotherapy or radiation therapy they received before the transplant

-A patient whose condition is stable or in remission has a better chance of a good outcome compared with someone who has a transplant in a later stage or with relapsed disease.
-Young age at time of transplant also improves the chances.
+A person whose condition is stable or in remission has a better chance of a good outcome than someone who has a transplant in a later stage or with relapsed disease.
+Young age at the time of transplant also improves the chance of success.

-A bone marrow transplant may completely or partially cure illness.
-If the transplant is successful, individuals can go back to most normal activities as soon as they feel well enough.
-Full recovery normally takes up to a year.
+A bone marrow transplant may completely or partially cure a condition.
+If the transplant is successful, the person can go back to most regular activities as soon as they feel well enough.
+Full recovery usually takes up to a year.